Ulcerative colitis: Gastrointestinal

-People with ulcerative colitis usually present with diarrhea mixed with blood, of gradual onset that persists for an extended period of time (weeks).
-Additional symptoms may include fecal incontinence, increased frequency of bowel movements, mucus discharge, and nocturnal defecations.
+People with ulcerative colitis usually present with diarrhea mixed with blood, of gradual onset that persists for an extended period (weeks).
+It is estimated that 90% of people experience rectal bleeding (of varying severity), 90% experience watery or loose stools with increased stool frequency (diarrhea), and 75–90% of people experience bowel urgency.
+Additional symptoms may include fecal incontinence, mucous rectal discharge, and nocturnal defecations.
 With proctitis (inflammation of the rectum), people with UC may experience urgency or rectal tenesmus, which is the urgent desire to evacuate the bowels but with the passage of little stool.
-Tenesmus may be misinterpreted as constipation, due to the urge to defecate despite small volume of stool passage.
+Tenesmus may be misinterpreted as constipation, due to the urge to defecate despite a small volume of stool passage.
 Bloody diarrhea and abdominal pain may be more prominent features in severe disease.
 The severity of abdominal pain with UC varies from mild discomfort to very painful bowel movements and abdominal cramping.
 High frequency of bowel movements, weight loss, nausea, fatigue, and fever are also common during disease flares.
 Chronic bleeding from the GI tract, chronic inflammation, and iron deficiency often leads to anemia, which can affect quality of life.

 The clinical presentation of ulcerative colitis depends on the extent of the disease process.
 Up to 15% of individuals may have severe disease upon initial onset of symptoms.
 A substantial proportion (up to 45%) of people with a history of UC without any ongoing symptoms (clinical remission) have objective evidence of ongoing inflammation.
 Ulcerative colitis is associated with a generalized inflammatory process that can affect many parts of the body.
 Sometimes, these associated extra-intestinal symptoms are the initial signs of the disease.

 Extent of involvement

 In contrast to Crohn's disease, which can affect areas of the gastrointestinal tract outside of the colon, ulcerative colitis is usually confined to the colon.
 Inflammation in ulcerative colitis is usually continuous, typically involving the rectum, with involvement extending proximally (to sigmoid colon, ascending colon, etc.).
 In contrast, inflammation with Crohn's disease is often patchy, with so-called "skip lesions" (intermittent regions of inflamed bowel).

-The disease is classified by the extent of involvement, depending on how far the disease extends: proctitis (rectal inflammation), left sided colitis (inflammation extending to descending colon), and extensive colitis (inflammation proximal to the descending colon).
+The disease is classified by the extent of involvement, depending on how far the disease extends: proctitis (rectal inflammation), left sided colitis (inflammation extending to the descending colon), and extensive colitis (inflammation proximal to the descending colon).
 Proctosigmoiditis describes inflammation of the rectum and sigmoid colon.
 Pancolitis describes involvement of the entire colon, extending from the rectum to the cecum.
 While usually associated with Crohn's disease, ileitis (inflammation of the ileum) also occurs in UC.
 About 17% of individuals with UC have ileitis.
 Ileitis more commonly occurs in the setting of pancolitis (occurring in 20% of cases of pancolitis), and tends to correlate with the activity of colitis.
 This so-called "backwash ileitis" can occur in 10–20% of people with pancolitis and is believed to be of little clinical significance.